-- (a) At any stage of the investigation of an accident or incident, the OTSD, as the accident or incident investigation authority, shall recommend in formal dated correspondence to the appropriate authorities, including those in other States, any preventative action, which it considers necessary to be taken promptly to enhance aviation safety. - (b) The OTSD conducting investigations of accidents or incidents, shall address, when appropriate, any safety recommendations arising out the formal dated correspondence of its investigations, to the accident investigation authorities of other State(s) concerned and, when ICAO documents are involved, to ICAO.
+- (a) At any stage of the investigation of an accident or incident, the OTSB, as the accident or incident investigation authority, shall recommend in a dated transmittal correspondence to the appropriate authorities, including those in other States, any preventative action, which it considers necessary to be taken promptly to enhance aviation safety. - Precedence for the issuance of safety recommendations from an accident or incident investigation is given to the State conducting the investigation; however, in the interest of safety, other States participating in the investigation shall be entitled to issue safety recommendations after coordinating with the State conducting the investigation. - Note 1: Nothing in this Standard is intended to preclude the State conducting the investigation from consulting States participating in the investigation on its draft safety recommendations, inviting their comments on the appropriateness and effectiveness of these recommendations. - Note 2: Effective coordination of draft safety recommendations would avoid issuance of conflicting safety recommendations by the States participating in the investigation. - (b) The OTSB as a State conducting investigations of accidents or incidents shall address, when appropriate, any safety recommendations arising out in a dated transmittal correspondence of its investigations, to the accident investigation authorities of other State(s) concerned and, when ICAO documents are involved, to ICAO. - Note: When Final Reports contain safety recommendations addressed to ICAO, because ICAO documents are involved, these reports shall be accompanied by a letter outlining the specific action proposed.